Alipc598/PathfindingVisualizer/README.md

 - **Real-Time Visualization**: Watch the algorithms in action as they search for the shortest path.
 - **Performance Metrics**: View the number of nodes explored and the time taken for each algorithm run.

-## Modular File Structure
+## Project Structure

-The project is structured into several modular files for better organization and maintainability:
+The project is organized into two main directories for better organization and maintainability:

+- `src`: Contains the source code files.
-- `algorithms.py`: Contains the implementation of the A* and Branch and Bound algorithms.
+  - `algorithms.py`: Implementation of the A* and Branch and Bound algorithms.
-- `app.py`: The main application file that initializes and runs the Kivy application.
+  - `app.py`: Initializes and runs the Kivy application.
   - `constants.py`: Defines various constants used throughout the project.
   - `grid_components.py`: Manages the grid components, including obstacles, start points, and end points.
-- `main.py`: The entry point of the application, responsible for setting up and starting the app.
   - `utilities.py`: Provides utility functions used across the project.
+- Root Directory: Contains the main entry point of the application.
+  - `main.py`: Responsible for setting up and starting the app.

 ## Downloading the Release